Ginger Zee: Career

-After graduating from college, Zee worked for various media outlets such as WEYI-TV in Flint, Michigan, WYIN-TV in Merrillville, Indiana, WLAV-FM and WOOD-TV both in Grand Rapids, Michigan, WBMA-LD ABC 33/40 in Birmingham, Alabama as an intern under chief meteorologist James Spann, and WMAQ in Chicago, Illinois, an NBC owned and operated station.
+After graduating from college, Zee worked for various media outlets such as WEYI-TV in Clio, Michigan, WYIN-TV in Merrillville, Indiana, WLAV-FM and WOOD-TV both in Grand Rapids, Michigan, WBMA-LD ABC 33/40 in Birmingham, Alabama as an intern under chief meteorologist James Spann, and WMAQ in Chicago, Illinois, an NBC owned and operated station.
 While working at WMAQ from 2006-2011, Zee was once asked to fill in as a guest meteorologist on the weekend edition of The Today Show, and this fulfilled her high school goal.
 In addition, Zee is an AMS Certified Broadcast Meteorologist.

 Zee reached national prominence when she joined Good Morning America Weekend on November 12, 2011.
 Zee occasionally appears on other ABC programming such as Nightline and ABC World News Tonight.

 On December 2, 2013, ABC News announced that Zee would become Chief Meteorologist for Good Morning America and weather editor for ABC News, succeeding Sam Champion, who took a job with The Weather Channel.

 In 2015, she competed in an episode of Celebrity Jeopardy! against Bellamy Young, who won, and Josh Gad.

 On March 4, 2016, Zee was announced as a celebrity competitor on the 22nd season of ABC's Dancing with the Stars.
 She was paired with professional dancer Valentin Chmerkovskiy.
 The couple finished in third place behind Paige VanZant in second and Nyle DiMarco in first.

 Personal life

 At age 21, Zee was diagnosed with narcolepsy.
 In August 2013, Zee became engaged to WNBC personality Benjamin Aaron Colonomos, known as Ben Aaron.
 The couple wed on June 7, 2014.
-Their first child together, a son, named Adrian Benjamin Colonomos, was born in December 2015 in Petoskey, Michigan.
+Their first child together, a son, was born in December 2015 in Petoskey, Michigan.
 On August 14, 2017, she announced on Good Morning America she was pregnant with her second child.
-In February 2018, she gave birth to another son, Miles Macklin.
+In February 2018, she gave birth to another son.
 The family lives in Rockland County, New York.